bitmakerlabs/dev_environment_setup/README.md

 #### Screen Two - Ready Your Setup
 * Plug into a power source
-* Connect to the internet (wifi or cable)
+* Connect to the internet
-* The options to 'update from the internet while installing' and/or including the proprietary codecs for MP3's and Flash, etc. are optional
+* The options to 'update from the internet while installing' and/or including the proprietary codecs for MP3s and Flash, etc. are optional

 ![Ready Your Setup](/assets/screen2.png)

 #### Screen Three - Choose Your Installation Type
 * If you are dual booting with Windows, select the 'alongside' option or select 'Something Else' to target your partition manually (if you go the manual route, don't forget to add a mount point)
-* Otherwise, choose 'Erase Disk for Installation' or 'Replace X with Ubuntu'
+* If you want to install Linux as your only operating system choose 'Erase Disk for Installation' or 'Replace X with Ubuntu'
-* As an add-on to the erase option, encrypting your entire hard drive doesn't hurt.
-(Remember to use a different password than the one below for the operating system.)
-If you are dual booting this option isn't available but there is an option to encrypt your Linux home folder later on in the installation.

 ![Choose Your Installation Type](/assets/screen3.jpg)

 #### Screen Four - Choose Your Time Zone
-* Eastern time for Toronto, naturally
+* Eastern time for Toronto

 ![Choose Your Time Zone](/assets/screen4.jpg)